Frost-group/Frost-group.github.io/_posts/2022-05-27-ARCHER2-Carbon-Cost.md

 ARCHER2 doesn't seem to state it's power consumption anywhere, but a smaller [128'000 core CRAY EX based on the same architecture is listed on the Top500 as 637.95 kW](https://www.top500.org/system/179900/).
 This makes ARCHER2 about 3.7 MW for its 750'080 cores.
-Perhaps this is why it isn't recorded anywhere - that is a pretty power hungry beast!
-(ARCHER was 1.2 MW by comparison.)
+Perhaps this is why the power consumption isn't noted anywhere anywhere - that is a pretty power hungry beast!
 Though this is quite a modest 5 W per EPYC core, or 640 W per compute node.
 Both these figures seem sensible.

+(ARCHER was 1.2 MW by comparison, and I calculated each 24-core Intel compute nodes used 250 W.)

 The new ComputeUnit (CU) metric for job costing is simply a node hour.
 So one CU is 0.64 kWh of electricity, or enough to make 25 cups (250 ml) of Tea.